hoxo-m/githubinstall/README.md

 ## 3. Details

 The **githubinstall** package provides several useful functions in addition to `githubinstall()`.
-To use these functions, first you must load the package as follows.
+To use these functions, first you should load the package as follows.

 ```r